sababado/Rolo-Cookbook/README.md

 *Firebase Rules*
 - Make sure the rules allow users to edit only their data
 - Rules should allow any (linked user) to delete anonymous collection data.

+# Maven Publishing

+Use the task `publishToMavenLocal` to push a local build.